zattoo/issuer/README.md

 `string`

 Required if `milestone` is enabled.
-JIRA username for authentication
+Jira username for authentication

 ### `jira_token`

 `string`

 Required if `milestone` is enabled.
-JIRA token for authentication
+Jira token for authentication

 ## Verifier